Remarks on Contact and Jacobi Geometry: Principal bundle Lie groupoids and algebroids

 \subsection{Compatible group actions on Lie groupoids and algebroids}

-In our study of Jacobi and contact groupoids we will encounter Lie groupoids that have a compatible action of $\mathbb{R}^{\times}$ upon them; compatibility to be defined shortly.
+In our study of Jacobi and contact groupoids we will encounter Lie groupoids that have a~compa\-tible action of $\mathbb{R}^{\times}$ upon them; compatibility to be def\/ined shortly.
 However, as the basic theory of compatible group actions on Lie groupoids is independent of the actual Lie group, we discuss the general setting here focusing on what we will need later in this paper.

-\begin{definition} An action $h:G\ti\cG\to\cG$ of a Lie group $G$ on a Lie groupoid $\cG\rightrightarrows M$ is called \emph{compatible with the groupoid structure} if $h_g:\cG\to\cG$ are groupoid isomorphisms for all $g\in G$.
-A principal $G$-bundle $\zp:\cG\to\cG_0$ is a \emph{principal bundle $G$-groupoid} (\emph{$G$-groupoid in short}) if the principal action of $G$ on $\cG$ is compatible with the groupoid structure.
+\begin{Definition} An action $\rmh\colon G\ti\cG\to\cG$ of a Lie group $G$ on a Lie groupoid $\cG\rightrightarrows M$ is said to be \emph{compatible with the groupoid structure} if $\rmh_g\colon \cG\to\cG$ are groupoid isomorphisms for all $g\in G$.
+A principal $G$-bundle $\zp\colon \cG\to\cG_0$ is a \emph{principal bundle $G$-groupoid} (\emph{$G$-groupoid in short}) if the principal action of $G$ on $\cG$ is compatible with the groupoid structure.
+Similarly, a $G$-action on a Lie algebroid $A$ is \emph{compatible} if the group acts by Lie algebroid isomorphisms, and we get a~\emph{$G$-algebroid} if a principal $G$-action is compatible with the Lie algebroid structure. \end{Definition}

+\begin{Remark}The notion of a group object in the category of groupoids is quite an old notion, going back at least to the mid 1960s with the unpublished works of Verdier and Duskin.
+The earliest published work on such objects that we are aware of is that of Brown and Spencer~\cite{Brown:1976}. \end{Remark}